See nearly all of Hubble’s observations in one amazing composite photo

 Of the roughly 1.3 to 1.4 million (depending on the source) observations, the database used by Dr. Handmer covers 936,000, which amounts to about 0.8% of the entire sky.

-“Of course, while Hubble has imaging instruments, many observations are focused on spectroscopy, which is looking at the rainbow spectrum of light produced by the object under study,” he points out.
+“Of course, while Hubble has imaging instruments, many observations are focused on spectroscopy, which is looking at the spectrum of produced by the study,” he points out.
 “But I think it’s fair to say that light from 0.8% of the sky has hit the imaging plane of Hubble.”

 While his final image shows a broad swath of formations (impressive at just 0.8%), he does have a few favorites.